 Those moderating tools come in handy the more gamers you have playing.
 Promoting your hosted Minecraft server is going to bring more Steves to your sandbox and more money to your pocket.
 The best way to do that is by being active online.
 Talk about your server in MC forums, set up social networks for it, and stream videos of gaming adventures on YouTube.
 Hopefully, you’ll make the list of best Minecraft servers and then other Steves will start signing up in droves.

-If you want to learn more about online gaming tools, dedicated servers, and other hosting topics, check out our useful Web hosting review.
+If you want to learn more about online gaming tools, dedicated servers, and other hosting topics, check out our useful website hosting guide.